If you were to ask me what my favourite place in New Zealand is, I wouldn't have to think too long.

 Best activities in Mount Cook NP

-Helicopter flight's are prime choices for those wanting to see the mountains from above.
+Scenic helicopter flight is a prime choice for those wanting to see the mountains from above.
 They range in price depending on duration and amount of landings but will give you better views than you can get on any hike.
-If you were planning on taking a heli flight in New Zealand, Mount Cook is one of the best places for it!
+If you were planning on taking a heliflight in New Zealand, Mount Cook is one of the best places for it!

 Ski Plane Tour

-Ski Plane Tour's are arguably even better than helicopter tours, as the ride tends to last longer.
-The downside is that they are much less manoeuvrable and exciting.
-Saying that, You will not be disappointed.
+Ski Plane Tours are arguably even better than helicopter tours, as the ride tends to last longer.
+The downside is that planes are much less manoeuvrable and exciting.
+Saying that, there is a great combo deal allowing you to experience both!

 Have you got any question or want to share your experience from visiting Mount Cook National Park?
 Leave them in the comment section below!